General information on Prague

 Further Information

-Prague facts & figures
+Prague Facts & Figures

 Prague has over 1,5 million inhabitants, of which 81% are Czech; the female population is higher than the male.
 Prague is 662 ft (202m) above sea level.

-Opening hours
+Opening Hours

 The majority of stores in Prague are open from Monday – Friday from 9 am to 6 pm and on Saturdays from 9 am until midday, and close on Sundays.
 However, the larger shops are open until 8 pm every day.
 Shopping centres are normally open seven days a week until 9 pm.
 Banks are open 5 days a week from 9 am – 6 pm.

-Electricity, plugs and sockets
+Electricity, Plugs and Sockets

 In the Czech Republic, the plug socket used is type C (Europlug used in most European countries), with two round holes and one round pin.
-It has a voltage of 230 V and frequency of 50 Hz.
+It has a voltage of 230 V and a frequency of 50 Hz.
 If the plugs are different in your country, we recommend you get a universal charger or you can borrow one in your hotel.

 Healthcare